-- a. providing independent oversight of the Company's management and affairs on behalf of our stockholders to ensure the effectiveness and independence of our Board; - b. serving as the principal liaison between our management and the independent directors; - c. contributing to agenda planning and chairing the executive session of nonemployee directors at each regularly scheduled Board meeting; - d. facilitating discussion among the independent directors on key issues and concerns outside of Board meetings;

-- f. consulting with the Chief Executive Officer and independent directors regarding Board agenda items; - g. approving the scheduling of Board meetings and approving the agenda and materials for each Board meeting and executive session of the Board's non- employee, independent directors; - h. presiding over all meetings of the Board; - i. communicating with stockholders as appropriate; - j. with the Corporate Governance Committee, overseeing the annual Chief Executive Officer, full Board and individual director evaluation process; and - k. other responsibilities that the independent directors as a whole might designate from time to time.
+- a. providing independent oversight of the Company's management and affairs on behalf of our shareholders to ensure the effectiveness and independence of our Board; - b. serving as the principal liaison between our management and the independent directors; - c. contributing to agenda planning and chairing the executive session of nonemployee directors at each regularly scheduled Board meeting; - d. facilitating discussion among the independent directors on key issues and concerns outside of Board meetings; - e. consulting with the Chief Executive Officer and independent directors regarding Board agenda items; - f. approving the scheduling of Board meetings and approving the agenda and materials for each Board meeting and executive session of the Board's non-employee, independent directors; - g. presiding over all meetings of the Board; - h. communicating with shareholders as appropriate; - with the Corporate Governance Committee, overseeing the annual Chief Executive Officer, full Board and individual director evaluation process; and - j. other responsibilities that the independent directors as a whole might designate from time to time.